Māori electorates: Mid-20th century

-However the 1977 electoral redistribution has been described as the most overtly political since the Representation Commission was established (through an amendment to the Representation Act in 1886); the option to decide which roll to go on was introduced by Muldoon's National Government.
-As part of the 1976 census, a large number of people failed to fill out an electoral re-registration card, and census staff had not been given the authority to insist on the card being completed.
-This had little practical effect for people on the general roll, but it transferred Māori to the general roll if the card was not handed in.
+In 1976, the National Government introduced the option for Māori to decide whether to enrol individually on the general electoral roll or the Māori roll.
+A large number of people (Māori and non-Māori) failed to fill out an electoral re-registration card that was distributed with the 1976 census, with census staff lacking authority to insist on the card being completed.
+This had little practical effect for non-Māori, but it transferred Māori to the general roll if the card was not handed in.